 - What are the typical causes of diarrhea in babies?

-- What are the indications of an intestinal virus?
+- What are the indications of a virus?

 - Could diarrhea be an indication of a feeding issue or food allergy?